ioannis-xenakis/Jokester/README.md

 ## Contribute
 I would appreciate it a lot to help me build this app and make it better for the people to see and use it.
 If you want, you can just drop some ideas for the app.
-You can drop your ideas as an "issue" on ["Issues" tab](https://github.com/ioannis-xenakis/Jokester/issues), then click on   Thank you for seeing this!
+You can drop your ideas as an "issue" on ["Issues" tab](https://github.com/ioannis-xenakis/Jokester/issues), then click on "New issue" and add your idea there.
+Thank you for seeing this!

 ## Contact me
 For anything you want, to contact me, don't hesitate to contact me by email, at: Xenakis.i.contact@gmail.com